 My husband is allergic to pretty much anything that has fur or feathers—we have friends who we can’t visit in their home because their cats tend to spike his asthma—but I was raised with lots of pets and really missed having them.
 Cats have always been my favorite—the fluffier the better—so when I learned that there was such a thing as hypoallergenic cats, I did some research.
 When I discovered that there were FLUFFY hypoallergenic cats, I was sold (and so was Abby, our first Siberian cat... lol).

-As for allergies: even with three adult Siberian cats and SIX Siberian kittens in our house, my husband has no more problems with allergies or asthma than he did before. #colormehappy
+As for allergies: even with up to six adult Siberian cats and TWELVE Siberian kittens at a time in our house, my husband has no more problems with allergies or asthma than he did before. #colormehappy

 Hypoallergenic is not synonymous with non-allergenic, and no breed